 Although the PrEP impact trial will start in September 2017, our goal remains to campaign to ensure that PrEP is part of routine service provision on the NHS, available for all those individuals at risk of HIV infection.

 Read Ian Green's Huffington Post blog on this announcement.

 PrEP in Scotland

-In April 2017, Scotland became the first country in the UK to approve PrEP to all those at risk on NHS Scotland and this is to be rolled out across the country in July 2017.
+In April 2017, Scotland became the first country in the UK to approve PrEP to all those at risk.
+It is to be rolled out across the country by NHS Scotland from July 2017.
 We are working with other HIV organisations such as HIV Scotland to ensure that when PrEP is rolled out, there aren’t any postcode lotteries and that all local health boards provide PrEP to those who need it.

 PrEP in Wales